-In the event of the outbreak of COVID 19 in different parts of the world, the businesses need remote guidance to prepare them for potential disruption.
-Around the world, COVID 19 is receiving heightened attention for infecting tens of thousands of people and disrupting travel, public gatherings, schools, and some business operations.
+In the event of the outbreak of COVID-19 in different parts of the world, businesses need remote guidance to prepare them for potential disruption.
+Around the world, COVID-19 is receiving heightened attention for infecting tens of thousands of people and disrupting travel, public gatherings, schools, and some business operations.
 World Health Organization (WHO) recently declared the Coronavirus outbreak (COVID 19) as a global pandemic.
 But here arose a question, is your business prepared to fight the coronavirus outbreak?

-The first step in dealing with COVID 19 is to keep ourselves updated on everything related to it.
-We read about the news and make sure we update our subordinate, friends and family, so that everyone will keep safe and careful with surrounding.
+The first step in dealing with COVID-19 is to keep ourselves updated on everything related to it.
+We read about the news and make sure we update our subordinates, friends, and family so that everyone will keep safe and careful with the surrounding.

 In the case of this outbreak in different parts of the world, shipments get delayed, and people will avoid business meeting.
 All those barriers need a realistic solution.
 Thus, at this critical time, online communication is very helpful.
 Make an announcement about changes that might happen with business schedule and timeline.
 For those dealing with production business, we recommend you to use this opportunity to interrelate with your customers or clients.
 Inform them about the delay in the delivery of service beforehand and assure them of the availability of your products/services at the earliest possible date.

-Organizations, schools, colleges, and universities are sending work to home and learn, but implementing the plan opens the door to more attacks, IT headaches, and brand-new security challenges.
+Organizations, schools, colleges, and universities are sending work home and learn, but implementing the plan opens the door to more attacks, IT headaches, and brand-new security challenges.
 As the threat of coronavirus continues to spread, businesses are sending employees home to work remotely, and students are moving to online classes.
-But with the social distancing comes a new threat, a cyber related one.
+But with the social distancing comes a new threat, a cyber-related one.

 As organizations rush to shift their businesses and classes online, cybercriminals are ramping up their tactics to take advantage of those who may have inadequate or naive security postures as a result.
 Given the challenges in securing work- and learn-from-home domain, the attack surface represents an attractive window of opportunity for threat actors.